MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/convert-csv-excel.md

 Although the **Launch Excel** action can handle the previously mentioned cases, semicolon-delimited CSV files may require a different approach.

 > [!NOTE]
 > Excel uses the list separators defined in the Windows regional settings.
-In some regions, the semicolon character isn't set as a separator by default.
+In some regions, you have to manually set the semicolon character as a separator or apply the following workaround.

 To overcome this limitation, deploy the **Read from CSV file** action and set the semicolon character (**;**) as a custom separator in the advanced options.
+If the first row of the CSV file contains headers, enable the **First line contains column names** option to use the respective headers at the retrieved datatable.

 ![The custom separator option in the Read from CSV file action.](media/convert-csv-excel/read-csv-file-action.png)